Best Of17 min read

 Close

-Close is built for teams that live on the phone and in their inbox.
-It has a built-in power dialer, SMS, and email sequences all in one place — which means your reps aren't juggling five different tools to complete a single outreach sequence.
-The interface is fast, the search is genuinely excellent, and the reporting is a cut above most tools in this price range.
+Close is built for teams that live on the phone and in their email.
+Built-in power dialer, SMS, and email sequences all live in one place — which means your reps aren't switching between five different tools to run a single outreach sequence.
+The interface is fast, the search is genuinely excellent, and the reporting is better than most tools at this price.

-Here's my hot take: Close is criminally underrated.
-A lot of startups overlook it because it's not as flashy or well-marketed as HubSpot, but for inside sales teams doing high volume — we're talking 50+ calls a day per rep — it's probably the most purpose-built option on this entire list.
-Fun fact: teams using Close's built-in dialer typically save $50-100 per month per rep compared to bolting on a separate calling tool like Aircall or Dialpad.
+And here's my honest take: Close is criminally underrated.
+A lot of startups overlook it because it's not as flashy or well-marketed as HubSpot, but for inside sales teams doing high volume — we're talking 50+ calls a day per rep — it's probably the most purpose-built option here.
+One thing that caught me off guard was how much money teams actually save by using Close's built-in dialer instead of bolting on a separate calling tool like Aircall or Dialpad.
+We're talking $50-100 per month per rep.

 Key Features: